 Like Park Guell, Sagrada Familia is one of Barcelona’s most popular sights, so it gets really crowded really quickly.
 You can buy your tickets online ahead of time, which I would highly recommend.
 It’s optional to buy a ticket that allows you to climb up the tower of the church for a beautiful view across the city.

 You can take an audio tour of the church and learn more about it’s history (it’s been under construction since the late 1800’s – and still isn’t complete), or you can just absorb the beautiful light that enters the building via the multitide of stained glass windows that will dazzle you with their beauty.
 I’ve seen many churches in Europe, and La Sagrada Familia is without a doubt, one of the most stunning and memorable.

 After La Sagrada Familia, it’s time to explore more of Gaudi’s masterpieces.
-Head over to Casa Batlló (pronounced bay-yo) or La Perdrera – you can choose one if you think you’ll be pressed for time, but realistically, you’ll probably be able to fit both of them in during the afternoon if you’re so inclined.
+Head over to Casa Batlló (pronounced bay-yo) or La Perdrera.
+You can choose one if you think you’ll be pressed for time, but it’s likely that you’ll be able to fit both of them in during the afternoon.

 If you have to choose, personally I thought that Casa Batlló was a standout.
 For both buildings, make sure to buy your tickets online ahead of time to avoid lines that can be incredibly long.
 For Casa Batlló, you can do that here, and for La Perdrera, you can do that here.

 For dinner tonight, check out the adorable Mont Bar, a modern and sophisticated take on traditional Spanish tapas – the food is just incredible!